 Because Kindergartners exhibit a broad range of abilities, reading, writing and math instruction is differentiated through small group, guided instruction.
 At the same time, classroom routines, such as the daily calendar, choice-time and morning meeting effectively build a classroom community that promotes social development.

-We focus on 21st Century Fluencies through experiential learning begining in Kindergarten, as students nurture their creativity, collaboration and problem-solving skills.
+We focus on 21st Century Fluencies through experiential learning beginning in Kindergarten, as students nurture their creativity, collaboration and problem-solving skills.
 Additional lessons introduce media, information inquiry and global digital citizenry.

 Our enhanced Kindergarten curriculum expands opportunities for hands-on science experiments, early engineering concepts, technology and the arts.
 Thematic social studies, science and health units provide opportunities that foster safety, decision-making and global citizenship.